Santiago-Pedemonte/Private-Blockchains/References/Blockchain-FAQ.md

 **Nonce** - A nonce is a number used once.
 It can be added to cryptographic methods to increase security by introducing an element of randomness.

-The uses of these terms is explained in more detail in the next question: *What is the difference between Symmetric and Asymmetric Cryptography?*.

 </details>